British Deaf Association

 In the 1970s, the BDA started to provide a number of community-based services, to achieve its aims of empowering Deaf people to overcome difficulties that they face on a daily basis.
 The BDA is now the UK’s leading membership organisation and registered charity run by Deaf people for Deaf people.

 The BDA has a number of staff across the country that have been designated safeguarding lead responsibilities and wanted to bring them together to receive Level 3 safeguarding adults training.
 In delivering the training the facilitator would be working alongside two sign language interpreters.

-Having trained the Safeguarding Leads the BDA was keen to raise awareness and understanding of safeguarding both children and adults with the members of the BDA Youth Board.
+Having trained the Safeguarding Leads, the BDA recomissioned Athena as they were then keen to raise awareness and understanding of safeguarding both children and adults with the members of the BDA Youth Board.

 The Athena Solution

 Athena proposed an interactive one-day course that would be delivered at their Head Office in London.
 The course addressed the safeguarding responsibilities in accordance with the Care Act 2014, the main principles of the Mental Capacity Act 2005, the requirements of the Deprivation of Liberty Safeguards and a focus on increasing the confidence and understanding of safer practice and safe relationships with clients.

 To raise awareness of safeguarding with the members of the BDA Youth Board, Athena proposed an interactive one-day Level 1 Safeguarding Children and Adults course that would be delivered at their Head Office in London.